BogoLime/HardHat-excercise/readme.md

 - using calldata when possible

 ## NOTES
-- I have deployed the contract to Ropsten testnet to test it.
-I also used a node on Infura to connect to the network with web3.js and try some of the functionality.
+- I have deployed the contract to **Ropsten testnet to test it**.
+I also used a **node on Infura** to connect to the network with web3.js and try some of the functionality.
 - Reverting with Custom Errors in Remix IDE worked great.
 But I didn't know that errors are not actually being returned on the testnet.
 So this is probably something that I can improve upon in the contracts.
 Using a try/catch block to catch the errors and then emit an Event that will log what happened and thus give a better explanation of why a transaction failed.